- May 27, 2016

 "Blind Trust" is a cooperative game for two players, where communication and teamwork are key.
 One player takes on the role of the blind Oracle, navigating the world using only 3D sound, while the other player is the deaf Soldier, who leads the Oracle using magical sound beacons.
 Together, players must fight monsters, solve puzzles, and reach their ultimate goal on a fantasy island.

-- The game has a unique and compelling concept that encourages teamwork and communication between players.
+- The game has a unique and interesting concept that encourages teamwork and communication between players.

-- The graphics and soundtrack are pleasant, contributing to an enjoyable atmosphere.
+- The graphics and soundtrack are pleasant, contributing to an enjoyable atmosphere during gameplay.

-- The game is plagued with bugs and crashes, making it difficult to play consistently.
+- The game is plagued by numerous bugs and crashes, making it difficult to play and often unplayable.

-- It requires third-party software like Hamachi to connect with friends, which complicates the setup process.
+- It requires third-party software like Hamachi to connect with friends, which complicates the setup process and frustrates players.

-- The game is very short, often taking only 10-30 minutes to complete, leaving players wanting more content.
+- The game is very short, typically taking only 10-30 minutes to complete, leading to limited replay value.

 stability